I want to participate in Jump START. How do I enroll in the program?

 Yes, conditionally.
 We assume you will be successful in completing the requirements (see below) in the summer to continue conditional enrollment in the fall.
 During the summer you will need to schedule an advising appointment with your academic advisor to enroll in fall classes.
 However, if you do not pass your classes and achieve a minimum 2.50 GPA in the summer, your fall enrollment will be cancelled.

 What are the requirements that I must meet?

-- During the Jump START session complete seven (7) credit hours of rigorous course work such as math, English, and IDS 118: Enhancing Learning Techniques of College Life.
+- Complete 7 credit hours of rigorous course work such as math, COM 115: Public Speaking, and IDS 118: Enhancing Learning Techniques of College Life.
 You will be pre-enrolled in your classes.

 When will I register for my classes and participate in orientation?

 You must register to attend summer school Student Orientation, Advisement and Registration (SOAR) taking place June 7, 2019.
 Registration for SOAR begins in mid-April.
 You will be pre-enrolled in your classes based upon your ACT sub scores and receive your class schedule at SOAR.